Cetinje Monastery

-The Cetinje Monastery (Цетињски манастир) is a monastery of the Serbian Orthodox Church in Montenegro.
-It is located in Cetinje and is the seat of the Metropolitanate of Montenegro.
+The Cetinje Monastery (Цетињски манастир) is a Serbian Orthodox monastery in Cetinje, Montenegro.
+It is the seat of the Metropolitanate of Montenegro and the Littoral.
 A center of historical and cultural importance, it was founded c.
 1484 by Prince Ivan Crnojević of Zeta, and designated as the cathedral monastery of the Eparchy of Zeta.
 It was devastated in 1692, during the Morean War, and rebuilt between 1701 and 1704 by Metropolitan Danilo Petrović-Njegoš on the site of the former court of Ivan Crnojević.

-There are several relics in the monastery: remains of St. Peter of Cetinje, right hand of John the Baptist, particles of the True Cross, icon of the Philermos Mother of God, remains of Petar II Petrović-Njegoš (relocated), bishop's crown of St. Peter of Cetinje, among others.
+There are several relics in the monastery: remains of St. Peter of Cetinje, right hand of John the Baptist, particles of the True Cross, bishop's crown of St. Peter of Cetinje, among others.

 History

 The medieval Cetinje Monastery, also known as the Old Cetinje Monastery, was built by Ivan Crnojević in 1484, and founded on 4 January 1485, at Ćipur, and dedicated to the Nativity of the Theotokos (Hram Roždestva presvete Bogorodice).
 During his stay in Ancona, Crnojević was inspired by Basilica della Santa Casa in Loreto where he took an oath that he will build a church also dedicated to Mother of God upon his return in Zeta.
 It became the seat of the newly founded Eparchy of Cetinje, a successor to the Metropolitanate of Zeta.
 Its episcope was Visarion (fl.
 1485).
 It is believed that the monastery was about twenty metres long and about six metres wide based upon the monastery's original designs by the Venetian engineer, Barbieri.
 In an etching in the book Oktoih, it seems the medieval Cetinje Monastery was a three-naved basilica, with a cupola on the center nave with elements of renaissance architecture.
 Around the monastery was a 1400 m2 complex with two smaller churches and an inn.